 Development of Alternative A would result in an increase in GHG emissions related to mobile sources (trips generated), area sources (components of Alternative A that directly emit GHG), and indirect sources related to electrical power generation.
-On February 19, 2021, pursuant to federal Executive Order (EO) 13990, Protecting Public Health and the Environment and Restoring Science to Tackle the Climate Crisis, CEQ rescinded its 2019 Draft NEPA Guidance on Consideration of Greenhouse Gas Emissions and is reviewing, for revision and update, the 2016 Final Guidance for Federal Departments and Agencies on Consideration of Greenhouse Gas Emissions and the Effects of Climate Change in National Environmental Policy Act Reviews.
-While CEQ works on updated guidance, it has instructed agencies to consider all available tools and resources in assessing GHG emissions and climate change effects of their proposed actions, including the 2016 GHG Guidance.
+On February 19, 2021, pursuant to federal Executive Order (EO) 13990, Protecting Public Health and the Environment and Restoring Science to Tackle the Climate Crisis, the Council on Environmental Quality (CEQ) rescinded its 2019 Draft National Environmental Policy Act (NEPA) Guidance on Consideration of Greenhouse Gas Emissions and is reviewing, for revision and update, the 2016 Final Guidance for Federal Departments and Agencies on Consideration of Greenhouse Gas Emissions and the Effects of Climate Change in National Environmental Policy Act Reviews.
+In the interim, EO 13990 directs agencies to consider all available tools and resources in assessing GHG emissions and climate change effects of their proposed actions, including the 2016 GHG Guidance.